GuyBaele/SpreadGL/README.md

 ### Yellow fever virus (YFV) in Brazil
 1. Process the MCC tree file using the command below.
 This step works in the same way as the RABV example.
-As the tree annotations include the information about regions of highest posterior density (HPD), the relevant data will be saved in the output GeoJSON file automatically.
+Data for the 80% highest posterior density (HPD) regions should be extracted from the tree annotations and stored in the GeoJSON output file.
 ```
 spread --tree YFV.MCC.tree --time 2019-04-16 --location location1,location2
 ```